courtega/AdvancedHoppers/README.md

 I don't care if you use this plugin or its code to go make your own thing, but you must give me credit, and your project must be licensed under GPLv3.

-### Index of changes from HopperFilter

-- Added chat integration
-    - Notified in chat when editing a filter expression
-    - Notified in chat when a filter expression change is cancelled
-- Excluded items residing in the first slot of a source container will no longer "clog up" your filtered hopper.
-- Some performance optimizations (maybe ~20% less memory consumption?
-YMMV)
-- Eradication of magic strings to make changes easier in the future (for example, if you want the `or` operator to be represented by `🤷‍♂️` or something stupid like that)
-- A bunch of other shit just look at the commits

 ## Credits